Rey810/muse-net/README.md

-# bandBook
+# MUSENET
-bandBook is a social media app similar in core functionality to Facebook.
+Musenet is a social media app similar in core functionality to Facebook.

 ## Core Features:
 1. Add/Remove friends